-Consumers are tired of irrelevant mass-offers they’ve been bombed with all day long.
-If you want to win their attention and increase your chances of driving repeat purchases, your messaging has to be human and feel familiar to them.
+Consumers are sick and tired of irrelevant mass-offers they’ve been bombed with all day long.
+If you want to win their attention and increase your chances of winning their loyalty and support, your messaging has to be human and feel familiar to them.
 How to achieve this?
-It’s as easy as:
+All you need to do is:

-- remember some facts and dates (and sometimes whereabouts) relative to them,
+- remember some relevant facts and dates (and sometimes whereabouts),

-- deliver to a customer at the right time.
+- deliver what your customers desire at the right time.

-Would you like to build your own, personalized loyalty program but you do not know where to start?
-Book a free demo of our easy-to-use platform and start building promotion system that works.
+Would you like to build your own, personalized loyalty program but don’t know where to start?
+Book a free demo of our easy-to-use platform and start building reward programs that work!

-Such a view helps to create loyalty incentives.
-By browsing the profiles one by one, marketers can come up with some personas and respective incentive scenarios.
+Such a view helps to create the right loyalty program incentives.
+By browsing the profiles one by one, your marketing team can come up with some personas and respective incentive scenarios.
 They learn how to leverage complete data to launch targeted campaigns.
-Then, the natural next step is to assess how many customers will be affected.
+Then, the natural next step is to assess how many customers will be invited to your loyalty program - as you can manage an open-for-all program or a more exclusive campaign available only to the chosen customer segment .
 Dynamic segmentation gives marketers a way to achieve this; with the advanced set of filters, marketers can split the customer base into fine-grained groups like “dormant”, “offer X product”, “anniversary” and so on.
-This will then help them to evaluate the impact the campaign will have on customers, the very first step of A/B experiments.
+This will then help them to evaluate the impact the loyalty campaign will have on customers, the very first step of A/B experiments.

-But before we jump into A/B testing your loyalty campaigns, let’s talk about rewards.
-The crux of loyalty software lies in its ability to adapt campaign logic to business reality.
+But before we jump into A/B testing your reward programs, let’s talk about rewards.
+The crux of loyalty program management system lies in its ability to adapt campaign logic to business reality.
 It’s rewards that motivate customers and drive them to the next best outcome.

 How does this translate into particular features?
-The campaign editor should support:
+The loyalty program editor should support:

-- points - marketers should be able to define how customer earn the points.
+- points - marketers should be able to define how customers earn points.
 The platform should support the most common shopping events, but also custom ones like points for social media activity or rewards for providing feedback/reviews.

 - gamification - the system should provide out-of-the-box milestones which marketers can use to build powerful loyalty programs.
 The milestones should be based on time, frequency, revenue, earned points or any other custom “currency”.

-Needless to say, these parameters should be easy to tweak from the UI, so marketers don’t have to bother the development team every time they want to change anything about an incentive.
+Needless to say, these parameters should be easy to tweak from the UI, so that marketers don’t have to bother the development team every time they want to modify anything in the loyalty program.

-Designing a loyalty campaign is one thing.
-The equally important other step is to deliver to the customers to get their attention at the right time and in the right place.
-In today’s world, an omni-channel approach to loyalty campaigns isn’t an option anymore.
+Designing a loyalty program is one thing.
+The equally important next step is to deliver it to the customers to get their attention at the right time and in the right place.
+In today’s world, an omni-channel approach to reward campaigns isn’t an option anymore.
 Of course, sending general information about the loyalty program with an email newsletter is a must.
 But then there’s much more; in-app messages, dedicated landing pages, Google & Facebook Ads, push notifications, SMS.
 You probably use some 3rd party vendors to activate these channels, so it’s good that your platform can be easily integrated with them through a plugin, Zapier integration, or the API.

 The API itself is a critical thing.
-Nowadays, when marketing teams have dozens of services supporting their job, the ability to integrate several systems is becoming a must-have.
-The landmark example is the BI tools.
-Attributing the loyalty program ROI and comparing member vs non-member behavior from A/B tests are the key tasks for every CMO.
+Nowadays, when marketing teams have dozens of services supporting their job, the ability to integrate several systems is a must-have feature.
+The landmark example are BI tools.
+Attributing the loyalty program ROI and comparing members vs non-members behavior from A/B tests are the key tasks for every CMO.

-Therefore, loyalty platforms should be equipped with a developer-friendly API.
+Therefore, loyalty program management systems should be equipped with a developer-friendly API.
 What’s developer-friendly API you ask?
 API with thorough documentation, an onboarding engineer, software development kits (SDK), and practical usage examples.
 Such a package reduces the time and effort of development teams which can account for more and more significant amounts of the CMO’s budget.

-Always be engaging with the self-serve customer portal & notifications
+3. Always engaging self-serve customer portal & notifications

-The last tool marketers can use to engage customers in your loyalty program and ultimately into your brand is reminders.
-To cut through the noise while not being accused of spamming your loyalty platform, you should send relevant and informational notifications about program details.
+The last feature of an excellent loyalty program management platform are reminders.
+To cut through the noise and to avoid being accused of spamming your customers, you should send relevant and informational notifications about loyalty program details.
 What’s the point of getting a reminder about an already expired reward?
-Would you like to get notifications about earning points for products you never buy?
-Yet, because of generic technology, it still happens.
+Would you like to get notifications about earning points for products you will never buy?
+Yet, because of out-dated technology, it still happens.
 Smart reminders are based on real-time customer attributes and are timely displayed non-intrusively on a device of choice.

-To stand out and enroll customers into your loyalty program effectively, more and more personalization is needed.
+To stand out from your competition and enrol customers into your reward program effectively, more and more personalization is needed.
 Without being able to segment and engage customers at the right time and in the right context, your loyalty campaigns will drop in efficiency.
-So, before you launch your first loyalty program, sit down with your CTO and discuss how you can leverage your web application and CRM software to build marketing technology that will sky-rocket your campaigns.
+Before you launch your first loyalty program, sit down with your CTO and discuss how you can leverage your web application and CRM software to build marketing technology that will sky-rocket your campaigns.

 Learn how Voucherify helped our customers build personalized loyalty campaigns.